Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems

 \section{GW approximation with three-particle irreducible vertex}

 A conventional scheme to address quantum fluctuations beyond Hartree-Fock is the so-called GW approximation.
 It was developed for solutions of the electron gas problem in the 50's.
 Due to its simplicity, it has been widely adapted in density functional theory calculations and it can be derived from many-body perturbation theory.
-The form of the self-energy in the GWA is kept as that of the Hartree-Fock, but the interaction, originally Coulomb interaction, is dynamically screened. \cite{Quinn_Ferrell_1958,DuBois_1959a,DuBois_1959b,Hedin_1965,gw}
+The form of the self-energy in the GW approximation is kept as that of the Hartree-Fock approximation, but the interaction, originally just the Coulomb term, is dynamically screened. \cite{Quinn_Ferrell_1958,DuBois_1959a,DuBois_1959b,Hedin_1965,gw}

-Recent proposals have utilized the properties of the GW approximation and generalized it for not only the self-energy, but also the polarizability of the two-particle vertex functions.
-The three points vertex is calculated via the effective impurity problem similar to that of the EDMFT.
-It was introduced by Aryal and Parcollet as Triply Irreducible Local Expansion (TRILEX). \cite{Ayral_Parcollet_2015,Vucelse_etal_2017} The method can be formally derived from a functional of the vertex given by three-particle irreducible diagrams \cite{c_dedominicis_64,DeDominicis_Martin_1964}.
+Recent proposals have utilized the properties of the GW approximation and extended it by introducing a dynamical three point vertex function.
+The method can be derived from the partial bosonization of the electron-electron interaction via the Hubbard-Stratonovich transformation in different channels.
+The effective action becomes that of an electron-boson coupling problem.
+The bosonic fields from the decoupling of the electron-electron interaction can be considered as the electrons coupled to the charge and spin fluctuations.
+This is equivalent to solving the self-energy in the Hedin's equation with the vertex correction \cite{Hedin_1965}.
+Instead of solving the electron-boson vertex with spatial dependence, the vertex is calculated via an effective impurity problem similar to that of DMFT.
+The spatial dependence of both the fermion and the boson self-energies is generated by the fermion ($G$) and the boson ($D$) Green functions.
+This generalization was introduced by Aryal and Parcollet as the Triply Irreducible Local Expansion (TRILEX). \cite{Ayral_Parcollet_2015,Vucelse_etal_2017} The method can be formally derived from a functional of the vertex given by three-particle irreducible diagrams \cite{c_dedominicis_64,DeDominicis_Martin_1964}.

-The key step for incorporating nonlocal fluctuations is to consider the polarization by the local boson-fermion vertex from the numerical solution of the impurity problem, see Fig.\ref{fig:trilex_diagrams} for the diagrams.
+The key step for incorporating nonlocal correlations is to consider the polarization and the electron self-energy with the local boson-fermion vertex from the numerical solution of the impurity problem, see Fig.~\ref{fig:trilex_diagrams} for the diagrams.
 The rest of the algorithm is parallel to that of the EDMFT.
 The updated self-energy and the polarizability are coarse-grained and fed back into the EDMFT effective impurity problem.

-The algorithm for the TRILEX method is summarized in Fig.\ref{fig:df_algorithm}.
+The algorithm for the TRILEX method is summarized in Fig.~\ref{fig:trilez_algorithm}.